adstuart/azure-privatelink-dns-azurefirewall/README.md

 ## Why does this help Private Link?

-As explained here https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios#4-on-premises-dns-integration one of the big benefits of Azure Private Link is the ability to consume Microsoft PaaS services on Private IP's over Privately address hybrid connections; Azure ExpressRoute Private Peering and Site-to-Site VPNs.
+As explained here https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios#4-on-premises-dns-integration one of the big benefits of Azure Private Link is the ability to consume Microsoft PaaS services on Private IP's over Privately addressed hybrid connections; Azure ExpressRoute Private Peering and Site-to-Site VPNs.
 However, this benefit also comes with the challenge of forwarding DNS requests from On-Premises to Azure DNS, to benefit from the automated lifecycle management of DNS records that map to your Private Endpoints.

 At the core of this problem, is that only resources inside of a Virtual Network can query the 168.63.129.16 "special" address used by Azure DNS Private Zones to recieve requests.
 Therefore DNS requests from On-Premises need to be "proxied" via a resource inside of the Virtual Network.
-Some customers will use their existing DNS servers to acomplish this; E.g. Azure DNS on Windows Server, Infoblox, BIND.
+Some customers will use their existing DNS servers to acomplish this; E.g. Microsoft DNS on Windows Server, Infoblox, BIND.
 However, there are some customers that do not want to manage this DNS infrastrucutre in the "VNet", and they would like a PaaS service to perform this function.

 This article shows how the new Azure Firewall DNS Proxy feature can be used in this way.

 ## Topology

-The following diagram shows the lab environment used to show this functionaility working, in short an On-Premises environment connected to Azure via an ExpressRoute Private Peering.
-The On-Premises location has a DNS server that is configured to forward unknown DNS requests to an external ISP DNS infrastrucutre.
+The following diagram shows the lab environment used to achieve this configuration.
+In short an On-Premises environment connected to Azure via an ExpressRoute Private Peering, the On-Premises location has a DNS server that is configured to forward unknown DNS requests to an external ISP DNS infrastrucutre.
 The DNS server is also configured to conditionally forward *.database.windows.net* to the Private IP address of Azure Firewall.
 An Azure Firewall inside of a Virtual Network that is linked to an Azure DNS Private Zone for privatelink.database.windows.net.

 (Click image to fix see larger file and fix resolution, will upload better image soon)